How to Deal With Depression: 11 Easy Ways Really Work

 You can also form a connection with a support group.
 The support group can be a group of people that have also suffered from depression or an online community that can help you deal with it.

-2.Get rid of the unnecessary stress
+2. Get rid of the unnecessary stress

 Rather than increasing your risk of depression, you should find the cause of the stress and find ways to reduce it.
-The more you find ways to reduce stress, the less prone you become to falling into depression.
+The more you find ways to reduce stress, the less prone you become to depression.

-3. Improve Your Sleep quality
+3. Improve Your Sleep Quality

 Sleep has a strong connection with your mood.
-For example, it’s not uncommon to have a sleepless night and wake up grumpy.
+For example, it’s common to have a sleepless night and wake up grumpy.
 According to research in 2014, some researchers studied the connection between sleep and mood, and we found out 80% of people suffering from moderate and severe depression had sleep disorders.

 Good sleep routines you can practice include: